malvinarum/PlexRPC-API-Cloudflare-Worker/README.md

 * The official Plex website can be found at [https://www.plex.tv](https://www.plex.tv).
 * The official Discord website can be found at [https://discord.com](https://discord.com).

-The names "Plex", "Discord", as well as related names, marks, emblems, and images are registered trademarks of their respective owners.
-This application is intended for personal, non-commercial use only.